 My daughter’s favorite film is “such and such.”
 She has asked me if she can have a poster of it; I don’t suppose you have any lying around that I can have, do you?

 But there are things you will need to consider, which will increase your chances of getting a yes.
-Also, it’s a good idea to know what kind of poster you are asking for.
+Also, knowing what kind of poster you are asking for is a good idea.
 Do you know the difference between a payoff and a teaser?
-This article clarifies:
+This article clarifies the following:

 How to increase your chances of getting free film posters